top of page

 Of course, change is scary and as we begin walking down this new education path, we'll miss our everyday interaction with the children who are here now, and with their parents.
 There have been a number of families that have come and gone since the school first opened, for various different reasons.
 We’ve had some kids that have been with us since the beginning and others that only started with us a few months ago.
 It's disappointing for them, and for us to know we won't all be together every day anymore.
 But it's also incredibly exciting to think about all the new people that they, and we, might get to meet and learn from in the years to come.

 One of the most difficult parts for me personally of course, is Indiana.
 She loves going to school and will miss seeing her friends every day.
-But in the end, I think the change is going to be really good for her, education wise, and even more so, as a little one who is getting bigger, and brighter (she's almost ten, which is hard for me to believe), so the opportunity for more one-on-one attention will be especially good for her, and it will be good for me too.
+But in the end, I think the change is going to be really good for her, education wise, and even more so, as a little one who is getting bigger, and brighter (she's almost ten, which is hard for me to believe), so the opportunity for more one-on-one attention with Rebecca will be especially good for her, and it will be good for me too.

 ---------------------